kiyoon/version-pioneer/README.md

 │ install                 Add _version.py, modify __init__.py and maybe setup.py.   │
-│ print-version-script-code   Print the content of _version.py file (for manual installation).                      │ │ exec-version-script         Resolve the _version.py file for build, and print the content.                        │ │ get-version-builtin     WITHOUT using the _version.py file, get version with Version-Pioneer logic.           │ ╰───────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
+│ print-version-script-code   Print the content of _version.py file (for manual installation).                      │ │ exec-version-script         Resolve the _version.py file for build, and print the content.                        │ │ get-version-wo-exec     WITHOUT using the _version.py file, get version with Version-Pioneer logic.           │ ╰───────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```